vg-json-data/sm-json-data/logicalRequirements.md

 * A `comeInWithGMode` object implicitly requires the `canEnterGMode` tech.
   * If `artificialMorph` is `true` then it also requires the `canArtificialMorph` tech.
 * A `comeInWithGMode` requires that one of the indicating nodes in `fromNodes` has a matching `leaveWithGModeSetup` or `leaveWithGMode` object in the corresponding door node of the neighboring room:
-  * A `leaveWithGModeSetup` object must satisfy following requirements in order to match:
+  * A `leaveWithGModeSetup` object must satisfy the following requirements in order to match:
     * The `mode` in the `comeInWithGMode` object must be "direct" or "any".
     * Samus must have non-zero reserve energy.
     * Any additional requirements in the `requires` property of the `leaveWithGModeSetup`.